wazuh/wazuh-documentation/source/installation-guide/basic/all-in-one-deployment/unattended-installation.rst

 Once Kibana is accessible, the script will quit.
+Save the password for ``elastic`` user since this will be needed to access Kibana.

 Customizing the installation